nzbget/nzbget.github.io/_wiki/installation-on-linux.md

 ## Updates ##
 When installed via universal installer NZBGet supports automatic updates via web-interface: *Settings -> SYSTEM -> Check for updates*.

-In a case automatic update doesn't work the update can be made manually by downloading installer for a newer version and running it with parameter **-- destdir \</path/to/nzbget/directory>**, your existing configuration will be preserved.
+In a case automatic update doesn't work the update can be made manually by downloading installer for a newer version and running it with parameter **\-\-destdir \</path/to/nzbget/directory>**, your existing configuration will be preserved.